globus-labs/real-time-defect-analysis/README.md

 `rtdefects` will write the segmentation files and a JSON file containing the defect statstics to a directory named "masks" within the watched directory.

-If you want to run segmentation on a directory of files, you can turn off many of these features:
+If you want to run segmentation on a directory of files, use the "run" command

-`rtdefects start --local  --timeout 0 --redo-existing --no-server ./path/to/server`
+`rtdefects run --local --no-server ./path/to/files.tiff`

 - `--local` turns off remote computing
 - `--timeout 0` stops watching for new files after 0 seconds have passed.
 - `--redo-existing` runs analysis of all images, even if they have been processed before
 - `--no-server` turns off the status server

-Call `rtdefects start -h` for a complete list of options
+Call `rtdefects start -h` or `rtdefects run -h` for a complete list of options.

 ## Setting up Remote Computing